-Is one-stop “shopping” for many resources.
-This is basically the “Google” for congregational resourcing!
+This is one-stop “shopping” for many resources.
+Basically a “Google Search” for congregational resourcing!
 Scroll down the page to find resources for the following topics:

 - Counseling | Coaching | Mental Health | Congregational Care